rickbutterfield/umbracodegen/README.md

 ## Roadmap
 Some ideas for future releases include
+- [x] Scaffolding a whole package with default Lit/TypeScript/Vite tooling
 - [ ] Set target path with an `--output|-o` option
-- [ ] Scaffolding a whole package with default Lit/TypeScript/Vite tooling (running `npx create umbracodegen@latest`)
+- [ ] Ability to run `npx create umbracodegen@latest`